-Don’t ask Wessel (or his father or brother, for that matter) where he’s from in Holland or you’ll likely get this smarty-pants answer: I’m not from Holland.
+Don’t mention Holland to my Dutch family unless you mean it or you’ll get this smarty-pants answer: I’m not from Holland.

 Wait, how can a Dutch citizen not be from Holland?

 The Netherlands has 12 provinces.
 Two of those are North Holland and South Holland on the west coast.
 Until 1840, they were one province, called Holland.
 Their residents were, and still are, Hollanders.
 The country’s largest and most well-known cities are in Holland — Amsterdam, Rotterdam, and The Hague.

 So, Holland has always been the most powerful and populated part of the Netherlands.
 But it’s only a part of the country.
 (This conundrum has similarities with the whole United Kingdom / England / Great Britain thing, which we won’t even get into here, will we?)